-Although there is a great deal of information on our website about the supplements in Think Gum®, I thought I would use the blog to tell you everything you ever wanted to know about Vinpocetine, including what it is, how it works and why you should be using it.
+Although there is a great deal of information on our website about the supplements in Think Gum®, I thought I would use the blog to tell you everything you ever wanted to know about Vinpocetine, including what it is and if you should be using it.

 What is Vinpocetine?

 Vinpocetine is a modified alkaloid from the common periwinkle plant Vinca minor.
-This plant, which can be found in many gardens, has been used in traditional medicine to increase blood flow in order to improve cardiovascular and cognitive health.
+This plant, which can be found in many gardens, has been used in traditional medicine to increase blood flow.
 However, use of the whole plant or of perwinkle extract has two main issues.
 First, there are over 50 known alkaloids in this plant, some of which have potent chemotherapeutic activity including vinblastine and vincristine.
 These are not compounds which health people want to consume on a regular basis!
 Second, getting a standard preparation in a tolerable form can be an issue.
 Not only do levels of these active compounds change from plant to plant, but they often are extremely bitter and therefore not well suited for human consumption.

 Vinpocetine solves these two problems.
 First, as it is semisynthetic molecule (it is a modified version of vincamine) it can be made in standardized preparations of extremely high purity.
 Second, the chemical modification on the molecule render the vinpocetine quite tasteless compared to the extremely bitter precursor molecule vincamine making it very palatable for oral consumption.
 So essentially Vinpocetine has the qualities of a great supplement, it is highly pure and palatable.
 The one down side is that is takes a lot of work to make highly pure vinpocetine, which is why it costs over a $1000 a pound!
 Luckily you don’t need much to get a benefit from it and Think Gum contains a carefully titrated amount to give you the maximum benefit without breaking the bank.